Leland is a man of many interests including: history, politics, religion, and, lest all study and no play make Lee a dull boy, adventure!

 Recreation in Oscoda, Michigan: 5 Dams

-Oscoda Michigan is simply some of the most beautiful country in our country, and yes, I mean in the whole USA.
+Oscoda, Michigan is simply some of the most beautiful land in our country, and yes, I mean in the whole United States.
 Endless miles of shoreline offer beach retreats, boating, fishing, kayaking, the works.

 Additional Information for Michigan Kayaking

-Below is a link to an article containing even more beautiful locations in Michigan that are a must for kayakers, or "yackers" as the saying goes.
+Below is a link to an article containing even more beautiful locations in Michigan that are a must for kayakers, otherwise known as "yackers."
 There is a lifetime worth of waterways and secret beaches to discover.
 I truly hope you'll come visit us here in the Great Lakes state.
-You'll be so glad you did, and I'm betting you'll become a life-long patron of the area.
+You'll be so glad you did, and I'm betting you'll become a lifelong patron of the area.
 Nice people, great food, beautiful sites, and so much more will keep you coming back again and again.

 Top 10 Kayaking Spots in Michigan